Estelle Liebling: Early life and opera career

 Born into a Jewish family on 57th Street in New York City, Liebling was the daughter of composer Max Liebling (1845-1927) and Matilde Liebling (née de Perkiewicz).
 Her father and his three brothers, George, Emil, and Solly Liebling, were all pupils of Franz Liszt and had successful careers as pianists and composers.
 Two of her three brothers, James and Leonard Liebling, also worked professionally as musicians.
 Leonard was the editor of the Musical Courier for many years and had trained as a pianist with Leopold Godowsky.
 After initial studies as a pianist, she studied singing with soprano and vocal pedagogue Selma Nicklass-Kempner at the Stern Conservatory in Berlin.
 Listening to advice from Nellie Melba, she continued further studies with Melba's teacher mezzo-soprano Mathilde Marchesi in Paris.
 She was a graduate of Hunter College.

-Liebling made her professional opera debut in 1898 at the age of 18 at the Semperoper in Dresden as the title heroine in Gaetano Donizetti’s Lucia di Lammermoor.
+Liebling made her professional opera debut in September 1900 at the Semperoper in Dresden as the title heroine in Gaetano Donizetti’s Lucia di Lammermoor.
 She performed other coloratura soprano roles at that opera house, including Rosina in Rossini's The Barber of Seville and the Queen of the Night in Mozart's The Magic Flute.
 Speaking of her early experiences in Dresden to Quaintance Eaton of Opera News in 1969, Liebling stated: "The entire company apparently joined in a cabal against me because of an injudicious item printed by Henry Krehbiel in the New York Tribune to the effect that I would replace Erika Wedekind in Dresden.
 Marcella Sembrich, who lived there, snubbed me cruelly, and the conductor and singers would hardly speak to me.
 It took all my grit to carry through my debut as Lucia and subsequent performances as Queen of the Night and Rosina."

 Liebling also performed leading roles with the Opéra-Comique and the Staatsoper Stuttgart before returning to the United States to make her debut at the Metropolitan Opera (Met) as Marguerite de Valois in Meyerbeer's Les Huguenots on February 24, 1902.
 She returned to the Met in 1903 as Musetta in Puccini's La bohème with Marcella Sembrich as Mimì, Enrico Caruso as Rodolfo, Giuseppe Campanari as Marcello, and Arturo Vigna conducting.
 She was heard again at the Met in 1904 as a Flower Maiden in Richard Wagner's Parsifal and as the 2nd Genie in Mozart's The Magic Flute.